Afghan National Police: Rank disparities

 Some ranks are known by several names.
 These disparities are most-likely caused through different translations from Dari to western languages as well as being interpreted differently by inherently unrelated agencies such as the U.S. military versus the German Police.
 The role of the "sergeant", or non-commissioned officer, is not well developed and is often overlooked by the prestige associated with being a regular, or commissioned, officer (lieutenant or higher).
 This lack of emphasis on the subordinate ranks has also stunted the clear definition of ranks as well as their roles and responsibilities.

-The ranks of 3rd Lieutenant and Senior Captain are being phased out after the Ministry of Interior underwent a Rank Reform process in which they eliminated a disproportionate number of senior-ranking officers within the police.
-These ranks are believed to have served as a way to better distinguish and balance out an extremely top-heavy leadership corps.
+The Ministry of Interior is phasing out the ranks of 3rd Lieutenant and Senior Captain as part of a rank reform that affected many high-ranking officers.
+These ranks are believed to have helped distinguish and balance a top-heavy leadership.